Robby Gordon: Controversies

 On March 4, 2011, Gordon was placed on indefinite probation in NASCAR due to an altercation he had with driver Kevin Conway in the garage area the night before.
-According to published reports, the two were involved in a scuffle over lawsuits each has filed against the other.
+According to published reports, the two were involved in a scuffle over lawsuits each had filed against the other.
 Las Vegas police confirmed that Conway filed a criminal complaint charging Gordon with misdemeanor battery.

-On August 25, 2011, Danica Patrick officially announced her plans to leave the IndyCar Series to race in NASCAR and expressed her hope that she'd keep the number 7 that she has had throughout her motorsports career.
-Gordon, who has raced under many numbers but had the number 7 for the last six years, refused to give up the number, stating: "Why would I?"

 After the August 2011 Bristol race, Gordon admitted that he is now a "start and park" driver and will do so for most of the remainder of the season.
-"Start and park" is a controversial practice whereby a driver starts the race but then immediately parks his car, collecting last place prize money and protecting his car from any on-track incidents.
+"Start and park" is a controversial practice whereby a driver starts the race but then immediately parks his car so he can collect the last place prize money and protect his car from any on-track incidents.
 At Bristol, Gordon completed only 10 laps but pocketed $85,960.

-Ironically, in 2012, Gordon blasted past-champion Terry Labonte for "starting and parking" after 12 laps at the Daytona 500 qualifying race.
-As a past champion whose team was not in the Top 35 in 2011 owner's points, Labonte was guaranteed a start regardless of how he finished.
+Although in 2012, Gordon made remarks against past-champion Terry Labonte for "starting and parking" after twelve laps at the Daytona 500 qualifying race.
+As a past champion whose team was not in the top-35 in 2011 owner's points, Labonte was guaranteed a start regardless of how he finished.
 Gordon stated: "It's just not right.
 Why take a free ride when the rest of us have to bust our butts to get into the 500?"
 Labonte responded that his team had only one car and they needed it for the race.
-Labonte ran the full race, leading three laps and finishing 18th, while Gordon retired after 25 laps and finished 41st.